Graph Neural Networks for Causal Inference Under Network Confounding: Theoretical Properties of GNNs

-For any two sets of functions $\mathcal{E}, \F$ with domain $H$, we say that $\mathcal{E}$ is {\em at most as separating as} $\F$ if $\rho(\F) \subseteq \rho(\mathcal{E})$. \end{definition}
+For any two sets of functions $\mathcal{E}, \F$ with domain $\mathcal{S}$, we say that $\mathcal{E}$ is {\em at most as separating as} $\F$ if $\rho(\F) \subseteq \rho(\mathcal{E})$. \end{definition}

 This is essentially Definition 2 of \cite{azizian2021expressive}.
-Intuitively, if $\mathcal{E}$ is at most as separating as $\F$, the latter is a more ``expressive'' or ``complex'' function class in the sense that some function in $\F$ can separate weakly more inputs (elements of $H$) than any function in $\mathcal{E}$.
+Intuitively, if $\mathcal{E}$ is at most as separating as $\F$, the latter is more complex in the sense that some function in $\F$ can separate weakly more elements of $\mathcal{S}$ than any function in $\mathcal{E}$.